CYCLISTS MUST JOIN CALL TO DEFUND POLICE

 It’s time to use our collective voice as cyclists to rethink community safety and demand change.

 We actively attend council meetings.
 We are engaging in infrastructure and active transportation debates.
-We came together in a pandemic to deliver essential goods to Torontonians who couldn’t even take a step outside their front door.
+We came together in a pandemic to deliver essential goods to Torontonians who were vulnerable and isolated.

 We ride bikes to make our lives and this city better.

 If you’re a cyclist reading this, I would encourage you to support Black and Indigenous calls for defunding and stand with them.

 Now is the time to be bold; not reactionary in our thinking.